goptics/varmq/README.md

 ![CodeRabbit Pull Request Reviews](https://img.shields.io/coderabbit/prs/github/fahimfaisaal/varmq?utm_source=oss&utm_medium=github&utm_campaign=fahimfaisaal%2Fvarmq&labelColor=171717&color=FF570A&link=https%3A%2F%2Fcoderabbit.ai&label=CodeRabbit+Reviews)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)

-GoCMQ is a high-performance message queue for Go that handles concurrency well.
+VarMQ is a high-performance message queue for Go that handles concurrency well.
 It combines a message queue with worker pool management in a type-safe way using Go generics.
 The package helps you process messages asynchronously, handle errors properly, store data persistently, and scale across systems when needed.
 It does all this with a clean API that's easy to work with.

 its not an another killer of rabbitMQ or kafka. its just a simple message queue with worker pool management system. which provides you a real persistent and distributed queue abstraction layer using [adapters](./docs/API_REFERENCE.md#available-adapters).